-Obviously, the North Germanic place name in Eastern Europe have not yet been sufficiently studied, if an opinion exists that they allegedly has not been preserved here:
+Obviously, the Norse place name in Eastern Europe have not yet been sufficiently studied, if an opinion exists that they allegedly has not been preserved here:

 A bright material culture of the northern appearance, reflecting all aspects of society (urban and rural settlements, funerary monuments, treasures), exists in an onomastic vacuum.
 Eastern Europe has not preserved a mass toponymy of Scandinavian origin (TOLOCHKO ALEKSEY, 2015: 170).

-This viewpoint inevitably leads the researcher to the wrong path while restoring the character of the Scandinavian colonization of Eastern Europe, since the North Germanic toponymy is still preserved here in sufficient quantity, and this fact should lead to completely different conclusions.
+This viewpoint inevitably leads the researcher to the wrong path while restoring the character of the Scandinavian colonization of Eastern Europe, since the Norse toponymy is still preserved here in sufficient quantity, and this fact should lead to completely different conclusions.

-The ancestral home (Urheimat) of the Northern Germans defined by graphical-analytical method, was located in ethno-producing area limited by the Dnieper, Pripyat, Berezina, and Sluch (lt of the Pripyat) Rivers.
+The ancestral home (Urheimat) of the Norsemen defined by graphical-analytical method, was located in ethno-producing area limited by the Dnieper, Pripyat, Berezina, and Sluch (lt of the Pripyat) Rivers.

 At right: The territory of the Germanic languages in II BC.